bmuller/StactiveRecord/manytomany.markdown

 layout: base
 title: StactiveRecord - C++ ORM
 ---
+# Many to Many
-This is an example of a one to one relationship.
+This is an example of a many to many relationship.
 The file is included in the examples directory.

 {% highlight cpp %}
-#include "stactive_record.h"
+#include "stactiverecord/stactive_record.h"
 using namespace stactiverecord;
 using namespace std;
 Sar_Dbi * Sar_Dbi::dbi;